-- algae and other organic matter
+- algae and other organic matter,

-Where does the sediment in our water come from?
+Where does the sediment in our water come from?SEDIMENT WATER POLLUTION

-This depends on your water source.
+It all depends on your water source.

-If you are in the city, it comes from your water source (dam), the water pipe network to your water treatment plant, the water pipe distribution network that brings the water to your home and the pipes within your home.
+If you are in the city, sediment comes from your water source (dam), the water pipe network to your water treatment plant, the water pipe distribution network that brings the water to your home and the pipes within your home.

 These pipe networks are not sparkling clean on the inside.
 In fact, they have to flush the water distribution pipes regularly to clean and scour out the sediment and other debris in the water pipe network.

-We have had customers had to change their cartridges as a result of this flushing because of all the sediment that blocks up their sediment cartridge.
+We’ve had customers who had to change their cartridges as a result of this flushing because of all the sediment that blocked up their sediment cartridge.

-Below ground water sources can be full of sand, silt, clay and soil.
+Below groundwater sources can be full of sand, silt, clay and soil.
 These water sources are caverns under the ground where all of these types of sediment will fall into.

-My Water Filter recommends sediment protection?
-Why?
+My Water Filter recommends sediment protection

-- Sediment can change the taste and experience of your water.
-Water free from sediment is more enjoyable to drink.
+- Water free from sediment is more enjoyable to drink.
+Sediment can change the taste and experience of your water.

-- Sediment can slow your flow rate down which is unnecessarily frustrating.
+- Sediment can slow your flow rate down, which is unnecessarily frustrating.

-- Sediment is not healthy and you shouldn't drink it.
+- Sediment is not healthy, and you shouldn't drink it.
 No one asks for extra sediment in their water.